Parent page: Workspace Configuration

-Each Item in a managed content server is comprised of a series of revisions, with a new revision used to accommodate new data, each time that data is modified and committed/uploaded/released.
-The revision therefore reflects the progress of the Item as it undergoes changes.
+Each Item in a connected Workspace is comprised of a series of revisions, with a new revision used to accommodate new data, each time that data is modified and committed/uploaded/released.
+The revision, therefore, reflects the progress of the Item as it undergoes changes.
 Or to say that the other way around, if the data entity represented by the Item changes, the revision must be incremented to reflect that.

 For any revision of an Item, it is also important to reflect the current state of that revision – what stage of its 'life' it has reached.
 This status is referred to as the Item Revision's